How do I apply?

 If you enrolled in college study after secondary-school graduation, you must apply as a transfer student.
 Successful transfer applicants typically arrive at Northwestern having completed at least one academic year of full-time college coursework (24 semester hours or 36 quarter hours).
 You are eligible to apply for transfer admission while in the process of completing one full-year of college coursework, as long as you will have completed that coursework prior to the start of the term in which you plan to enroll.

-Northwestern accepts both the Coalition and Common Applications—is there a preference?
+Northwestern accepts both the Common Application and Apply Coalition with Scoir—is there a preference?

 No. We welcome either application.
-All we ask is that applicants submit either the Coalition or Common application—not both.
+All we ask is that applicants submit either the Common Application or Apply Coalition with Scoir—not both.

-What if an applicant submits both the Common and Coalition applications?
+What if an applicant submits both the Common Application and Apply Coalition with Scoir?

 Our admission committee will review whichever application was submitted first.

-Since the Common and Coalition applications are different, how will the differences affect your review process?
+Since the Common Application and Apply Coalition with Scoir are different, how will the differences affect your review process?

 The fundamental pieces of these two applications are the same: we will review your secondary school curriculum & transcript, your teacher recommendation(s), your extracurricular/community involvement & leadership, your standardized test scores, and your personal responses to essay and short-answer questions.
 The main variation across applications will be the essay prompts available to students, but the Common Application has always provided several options for essay prompts, so our review process already accounts for variation in that section of the application.

-How will Northwestern use the Coalition platform's Locker feature?
+How will Northwestern use the Apply Coalition with Scoir platform's Locker feature?

-While some colleges/universities may encourage students to share one or more items from their Coalition Locker as part of their application, Northwestern will not require students to submit materials from their Locker.
-Bottom line: our admission committee will not review any materials from students’ Lockers, save materials that students select from their Lockers to include in their Northwestern application—in which case we’ll never know whether documents in your Northwestern application were once in your Coalition Locker, or simply saved as a computer file!
+While some colleges/universities may encourage students to share one or more items from their Apply Coalition with Scoir Locker as part of their application, Northwestern will not require students to submit materials from their Locker.
+Bottom line: our admission committee will not review any materials from students’ Lockers, save materials that students select from their Lockers to include in their Northwestern application—in which case we’ll never know whether documents in your Northwestern application were once in your Apply Coalition with Scoir Locker, or simply saved as a computer file!